ODI-documentation/materials/static/data/queries.md

 ### Cups

-What are the meanings associated with cards that have suit Cups?
+What are the meanings of numeral cards with Cups suit?

 ```
 select ?cardDeck ?meaning